 The word Lushootseed designates a collection of central Salish dialects from the Puget Sound area of Washington (Puget Sound Salish).
 The major modern communities in which Lushootseed was the language included the Puyallup, Nisqually, Upper Skagit, Swinomish, Suquamish, Muckleshoot, as well as the Tulalip Reservation near Marysville.

 The Puyallup try to conserve their language through revitalization programs, teaching them at school.
 It was estimated in 2005 that it remained only one woman aged 82 to speak whulshootseed.
-I am glad that my little poem has been translated in a so endangered language.
+I am glad that my little poem has been translated into a so endangered language.

 The Puyallup (Spuyaləpabš, S’Puyalupubsh), form a Native American tribe in the northwestern United States (Washington State).
 The Puyallup Reserve is located in an area just east of the city of Tacoma.